U.S. approves Glaxo meningitis vaccine for children

 WASHINGTON U.S. regulators on Thursday approved a new children's vaccine from GlaxoSmithKline PLC that targets two common causes of bacterial meningitis, which can be fatal.

-The U.S. Food and Drug Administration said the vaccine, Menhibrix, is meant for children aged from six weeks to 18 months and targets bacteria that can cause meningitis: meningococcal and Hib bacteria.
+The U.S. Food and Drug Administration said the vaccine, MenHibrix, is meant for children aged six weeks to 18 months and combines vaccines for meningococcal disease and Hib disease.
+The diseases are common causes of the infection.

+The FDA had rejected MenHibrix twice before, in 2010 and 2011, but GlaxoSmithKline said it had resolved regulators' questions about the vaccine's potency and efficacy.

 Bacterial meningitis is a serious infection of the thin lining surrounding the brain and spinal cord.
 It can cause severe brain damage and is fatal in 50 percent of cases if untreated.

+About 4,100 cases of bacterial meningitis occurred in the United States each year from 2003 to 2007 - the most recent data available - and 500 people died from the disease, according to the Centers for Disease Control and Prevention.
+Infants are at highest risk.

-The FDA said both types of diseases can progress rapidly in children who are not vaccinated, causing death or serious long-term health effects such as blindness, mental retardation or amputations.
+The FDA said the disease can progress rapidly in children who are not vaccinated, causing death or serious long-term health effects such as blindness, mental retardation or amputations.
 But early symptoms can be hard to tell apart from other illnesses common in children.

 Dr. Karen Midthun, director of the FDA's center for biologics, said Menhibrix is the first meningococcal vaccine that can be given to children as young as six weeks.